4 air crew members are missing after an Australian army helicopter ditched off the Queensland coast

-The MRH-90 Taipan helicopter went down near Hamilton Island, a Great Barrier Reef tourist resort, at about 10:30 p.m.
-Friday, Defense Minister Richard Marles said.
+The MRH-90 Taipan helicopter went down near Lindeman Island, a Great Barrier Reef tourist resort, at about 11 p.m.
+Friday, exercise director Australian Army Brigadier Damian Hill said.

-A search was underway to find the crew, and their families had been notified, officials said.
+A search involving U.S., Canadian and Australian personnel was underway to find the crew who are all Australian men, officials said.

-A rescue helicopter reported spotting debris Saturday morning near Dent Island in the Whitsunday Islands group.
+Debris that appeared to be from a helicopter had been recovered, Queensland Police Assistant Commissioner Douglas McDonald said.

 The Taipan was taking part in Talisman Sabre, a biennial joint U.S.-Australian military exercise that is largely based in Queensland.
 This year’s exercise involves 13 nations and more than 30,000 military personnel.

-Marles said the helicopter ditched, which refers to an emergency landing on water.
-He said it was taking part in a mission that involved a second helicopter, which immediately started a search and rescue operation.
+Defense Minister Richard Marles said the helicopter ditched, which refers to an emergency landing on water.

 “Defense exercises, which are so necessary for the readiness of our defense force, are serious.
 They carry risk,” Marles told reporters in Brisbane.
 “As we desperately hope for better news during the course of this day we are reminded about the gravity of the act which comes with wearing our nation’s uniform.”